drduh/macOS-Security-and-Privacy-Guide/README.md

 Read [online](https://alexcabal.com/creating-the-perfect-gpg-keypair/) [guides](https://security.stackexchange.com/questions/31594/what-is-a-good-general-purpose-gnupg-key-setup) and practice encrypting and decrypting email to yourself and your friends.
 Get them interested in this stuff!

 ## OTR

 OTR stands for **off-the-record** and is a cryptographic protocol for encrypting and authenticating conversations over instant messaging.

-You can use OTR on top of any existing **XMPP** chat service, even Google Hangouts (which only encrypts conversations between users and the server).
+You can use OTR on top of any existing [XMPP](https://xmpp.org/about) chat service, even Google Hangouts (which only encrypts conversations between users and the server using TLS).

 The first time you start a conversation with someone new, you'll be asked to verify their public key fingerprint.
 Make sure to do this in person or by some other secure means (e.g. GPG encrypted mail).

 A popular OS X GUI client for XMPP and other chat protocols is [Adium](https://adium.im/)

-Consider downloading the [beta version](https://beta.adium.im/) which uses OAuth2, making logging in to Google Talk/Hangouts [more](https://adium.im/blog/2015/04/) [secure](https://trac.adium.im/ticket/16161).
+Consider downloading the [beta version](https://beta.adium.im/) which uses OAuth2, making logging in to Google accounts [more](https://adium.im/blog/2015/04/) [secure](https://trac.adium.im/ticket/16161).

     Adium_1.5.11b3.dmg